MArhamAA1422/b6-learning/js/JS-runtime-environment.md

+## JS Runtime Environment
+JS Engine, API (connecting outside world), Event Loop, Callback Q, MicroTask Q

+## JS Engine
+- Heart of JS runtime env
+- First JS engine: SpiderMonkey
+- not a machine (not a hardware)
+- just a piece of code (software)
+    - v8 is written in C++
+- Components
+    - Interpreter
+    - Compiler
+    - GC
+    - Optimizer (connected to compiler)
+    - Memory Heap (connected to GC)
+    - a call stack

 ## In RAM
 - The Call Stack (a data structure) lives in the JS Engine’s memory space (RAM).
 - The GEC is the first frame pushed onto the Call Stack.